 - Pretty much humans in Star Control.
 Until the arrival of the Chenjesu to their outpost in the minor planet Ceres they lived with no FTL travel and totally oblivious to the conflict that was shaping in this corner of the Milky Way with the Ur-Quan's arrival, and were seen by the Ilwrath as ideal prey animals being weak and helpless.
 Their strength was to produce hundreds of (slow and vulnerable) warships armed with lots of nuclear missiles and defeating using Precursor technology both Ur-Quan species, as well as restoring the Alliance.

-- The Nemesite Empire in The Inexplicable Adventures of Bob! has legally owned Earth for eons.
+- The Inexplicable Adventures of Bob!: The Nemesite Empire has legally owned Earth for eons.
 They consider humans part of the local wildlife (because humans don't have interstellar space travel yet) and have designated Earth as a nature preserve.
 While Voluptua clearly rather likes humans, she's never above patronizing humans a little.

-- Lampshaded in Schlock Mercenary, when Schlock's unit is trying to come up with a way to use Schlock's various powers Nigh-Invulnerability, reforming if destroyed, shape-shifting, and a couple of other things) to get past a military checkpoint.
+- Schlock Mercenary: Lampshaded when Schlock's unit is trying to come up with a way to use Schlock's various powers (Nigh-Invulnerability, reforming if destroyed, shape-shifting, and a couple of other things) to get past a military checkpoint.
 Schlock complains "Why does it have to be MY powers?
 To me, YOU guys are the aliens.
 Can't you use your 'Special human powers' to get us past it?"

 - This trope is indeed justified and explored quite a bit; most of the stronger and more powerful species are artificial, such as Shlock himself and the uplifted apes and elephants.